 Auckland is a beautiful city, but it’s not very off-the-beaten path, and that’s really my modus operandi.
 My mother’s is hiking.
 By visiting Waiheke, we managed to hit both.

 We selected the Northern Walk, encompassing Matiatia Historic Reserve, Owhanake Bay, and Oneroa beach.
 This allowed us to see as much of the island as possible without having to stray too far from the ferry stop.
+There are other trails including the Southern Walk, which is perfect for bird and wildlife watching; the Hekerua Palm Beach & Rocky Bay trail, ideal for seeing different beaches on the island, and the Wakanewha Walk, which offers sightings at the island’s biggest beach, and only takes an hour to complete.

 I’m fairly certain I’ve never seen water quite this color.
 It seemed to change as we made our way down the walking trail, most likely due to depth (I’m a sharp one, yes.
 Got that all figured out).